Image

 Clinical and Laboratory Standards Institute (CLSI) Training video for newborn screening dried blood spot specimen collection.

-Vermont Department of Health Materials; Find Specimen Collection Guidance, completing the NBS filter paper, the NBS Supply Order Form, learn about Shipping & Handling of Filter Papers, and reference the Vermont Newborn Screening Program Rule.
+Vermont Department of Health Materials; Find Specimen Collection Guidance, Filter Paper Completion Guidance 2023, Filter Paper Completion Guidance 2024, the NBS Supply Order Form, learn about Shipping & Handling of Filter Papers, and reference the Vermont Newborn Screening Program Rule.

 Understanding and Communicating NBS Results Toolkit Resources to learn more about what newborn screening results mean and how to support families through the process of receiving their child's results.